A Brief History of Black Champion Jockey Isaac Murphy

 As racism and Jim Crow laws took over the American South, Isaac Murphy and his amazing feats faded into obscurity.
 Nobody visited his unmarked grave in the African Cemetery No. 2 in Lexington, Kentucky.

-Isaac Murphy rode Kingman to victory in the 1891 Kentucky Derby in the slowest winning time ever recorded of 2:52.25.
-(Typically, the Derby today is run in just over two minutes) Kingman remains the only horse owned by an African American to win the Derby.
+- Isaac Murphy rode Kingman to victory in the 1891 Kentucky Derby in the slowest winning time ever recorded—2:52.25.
+(Typically, the Derby today is run in just over two minutes.)
+Kingman remains the only horse owned by an African American to win the Derby.

 - “African Americans and Horse Racing.”
 Encyclopedia Britannica, undated.